vedi/knowledge-base/src/documents/unity/profile/Profile_GettingStarted.html.md

   <div class="info-box">**NOTE:** You should not request all the possible permissions you'll ever need in your app,
   just request the reasonable minimum.
 Other permissions will be requested, when they will be needed.
-  For instance, if you try to call `UpdateStory`, SoomlaProfile will ask for `publish_actions` permission, if your app has not got it.</div>
+  For instance, if you try to call `UpdateStatus`, SoomlaProfile will ask for `publish_actions` permission, if your app has not got it.</div>

 ### Google+